Peggun/nullex/README.md

 Small, modular hobby kernel written in Rust — designed to be easy to extend and learn from.

 Please read [current_spec.txt](https://github.com/Peggun/nullex/blob/master/current_spec.txt) to understand what is going on.
+This project uses code segments from third party crates.
+All information can be found [here](https://github.com/Peggun/nullex/blob/master/THIRD_PARTY_LICENSES.md).
+Please let me know if there is an issue with this, so I can update accordingly.

 ## Getting Started